 Assessing Teaching & Learning Seminar

-The Assessing Teaching & Learning Seminar (ATLS) is an online intensive offered by the CTL to help participants create a plan to assess teaching and student learning in the classroom.
+The Assessing Teaching & Learning Seminar (ATLS) is an online seminar offered by the CTL to help participants create a plan to assess teaching and student learning in the classroom.
 Over the course of these four modules, participants gain an understanding of Teaching as Research (TaR) by defining an original research question and developing their own TaR project proposal, drawing on the support of an online community of peers and the instructor.
 Along the way they learn about relevant data collection and assessment tools, both quantitative and qualitative, and complete a methods and data analysis section.
 The seminar culminates in the presentation of fully developed TaR proposals.

 For those enrolled in the Teaching Development Program (TDP), this seminar satisfies the Advanced Track seminar requirement.

-Columbia University graduate students and postdocs who are interested in…
+Current Columbia University graduate students and postdocs who are interested in…

 - Understanding the role of Teaching as Research (TaR) in evidence-based pedagogy